dipanshusingh2107/compiler/README.md

 + means one or more of whatever is to the left
 () is just for grouping
 | is a logical or.

+# Bugs

+1)negative number support not available:
+    example: PRINT -123
+    it is an error
+2) Multiplication and Division Support Not Available:
+    ex: PRINT 3*34
+    it is an error